 The challenge becomes that the simple act of moving your body across the earth on two legs requires a complex coordination of several body systems and a hiccup in one system can create a domino effect and can result in aches/pains close to or sometimes far away from where the hiccup actually occurs.

 He knew he had tight hips but here was the proof that as he tried to run race pace, his lack of hip mobility meant that his hips had to rotate as the body “cheated” to try to get the extra range of motion needed for the pace.
-The Lumo sensor quickly picked up on this even change in function though on camera, his form still looked fine.
-Thank you Lumo.

 And guess what can happen when your hips have to start twisting to get more range of motion?
 That’s right.
 This can cause extra torque and dysfunction throughout the body and particularly down where the body interacts with the ground and for Tom that was his calves.
 They became overworked and his therapist confirmed that while the calves themselves were grumpy, it was his tight hip flexors leading to the extra hip rotation that was probably the root cause of all of his calf problems.